 We encourage you to bring your family or a friend with you for this visit.
 They can help you take notes and think of questions you may have.

 We want you to be as comfortable as possible so we provide recliners to help you relax while receiving your treatment.

 If you have an implanted port, a catheter or external IV, please remember to wear loose or buttoned clothing so we can easily access it.

-You are always welcome to bring a family member or friend to sit with you.
+You are always welcome to bring a family member or friend.
 However, please note:

 - Children under the age of 15 are not allowed in the treatment suite area due to safety concerns.
 They should stay in the reception area under the supervision of a family member.

 We encourage you to bring something to help you pass the time.
 You can bring a computer, book, portable music player, hand-held games, or hobby items.
 For your convenience, OHC has wireless internet access.
 You may want to bring a personal comfort item like a sweater, although we do provide items such as blankets, socks, lip balm, lotion, tissues, hand sanitizer, hard candy, beverages, and snacks.